DataDog/integrations-core/eks_fargate/README.md

   replicas: 2
 ```

-The same specifity as above regarding management of Cluster Agent token is applicable.
+**Note:** Be just as specific with managing your Cluster Agent token.

-Finally, in both cases the Datadog Agent sidecar manifest needs to be changed to allow communication with the Cluster Agent:
+In both cases, you need to change the Datadog Agent sidecar manifest in order to allow communication with the Cluster Agent:
 ```yaml
        env:
         - name: DD_CLUSTER_AGENT_ENABLED